LightSys/firefox-audit-addon/doc/backgroundPage.js.md

 Functions and methods used
 ------------------------------------
+getAndCheckConfig(suppressAlert): Checks if a configURL has been defined and calls checkConfigFile function.

 checkConfigFile(configUrl, suppressAlert): This function pulls the configuration file from the user defined URL and calls getInstalledExtensions.
 This function then calls compareExtensions.

 getInstalledExtensions(done): This function retrieves an array of installed and enabled add-ons and calls back to checkConfigFile with the array.